Leading and Caring for Children

 smashbw

 Nineteen pages open from this portal.
-Each page incrementally presents a system for involving all the managers (educators, staff, families) in investigation and problem-solving to arrive at a community-constructed plan for dealing with a child when nothing else is working.
-Links to those pages are at the bottom of the page.
+Each page offers a piece in a system for involving all the managers (educators, staff, families) to arrive at a community-constructed plan for dealing with a child when nothing else is working.
+No answers here.
+Rather, this protocol is an agenda that narrows the discussion to one topic at a time to eventually create a ‘menu’ from which to select a common strategy to implement with committed action.

 Fair warning: this is lots of work over multiple meetings with all the people involved and continuous record keeping in between.